Quanta770/nand2tetris-/README.md

 # nand2tetris-
-Nand2tetris project files for Computer Fundamentals class
+Nand2tetris project files for Computer Fundamentals class base on the course on [Nand2Tetris](https://www.nand2tetris.org/).
 # What I Learned
 * Use HDL to describe and form logic gates.
 * Use logic gates to build addder and increment adder.